tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 * **Validation target**
   Specify the single and archive page by post type, category and tag as blocking target.

+* **Block badly-behaved bots and crawlers**
+  Specify the allowable request frequency over a period of time.

 * **UA string and qualification**
   Additional rules targeted at SEO which can specify acceptable requests based on user agent.